-Broadband comparison: the top deals for this month
+Broadband comparison: the top deals for August

 Have absolutely no idea what you want/need/like when it comes to internet packages?
 Consider the rest of this guide as a complete run-through of all of the different factors that make up the best broadband deals.

 We've compared the big name ISPs (internet search providers), answering the questions of what kind of speeds are needed and answered the question of what the best value broadband package is.

 If the cost of living crisis has really affected you, a great way to save money is to switch providers so make sure you thoroughly check out our comparison chart to find the cheapest prices available to you.
 For more money-saving tips, read our guide on how to save money on your broadband package (opens in new tab).

 What speed do you need?
 ADSL, fibre or Ultrafast?

 At the basic level, there are two kinds of broadband speeds - ADSL and fibre.
 But, as technology gets better, a new third option is emerging in the form of Ultrafast:

 When you opt for ADSL, you'll be getting speeds averaging around the 10/11Mb mark.
 This realistically isn't much.
 It will get you through the basic tasks of emails, browsing the web and some light streaming.

 However when you try and do much past that, you'll start to see your internet struggle.
 The major benefit of ADSL is just its incredibly cheap pricing, coming way under the cost of fibre.